Soviet and Post-Soviet Politics and Society

 Andreas Umland, M.Phil.
 (Oxford), Dr.Phil.
 (FU Berlin), Ph.D.
 (Cambridge), Research Fellow at the Swedish Institute of International Affairs in Stockholm, Senior Expert at the Ukrainian Institute for the Future in Kyiv, and Associate Professor at the National University of Kyiv-Mohyla Academy.

-Please send your manuscript proposals to andreas.umland@stanfordalumni.org.
+Please send your manuscript proposals to Andreas Umland.

 Editorial Committee and Advisory Board